-“We’ve seen that an overwhelming majority of the requests are for camps, community classes and memberships,” shared SSA Manager Jennie Petrarca.
+“An overwhelming majority of the requests are for camps, community classes and memberships,” shared SSA Senior Manager Jennie Petrarca.
 “This not only supports our families, but our community as well.”

 How the Program Works

 Family Engagement Program (FEP) funds are available to people who are:

 - Living at home with a parent or guardian; and